-If you believe, no later than the end of the first week of classes, that your language placement is incorrect, i.e., that the course in which you have enrolled is too easy or too difficult, please contact the undergraduate adviser of the Department of Greek and Latin.
-The adviser will discuss your options with you, arrange for you to take the department's placement examination as needed, and help you to make whatever schedule changes are necessary.
+If you believe, no later than the end of the first week of classes, that your language placement is incorrect, i.e., that the course in which you have enrolled is too easy or too difficult, please approach your instructor immediately.
+He or she will probably refer you to the undergraduate adviser of the Department of Greek and Latin.
+The adviser will discuss your options with you, arrange for you to take additional placement tests if needed, and help you to make whatever schedule changes are necessary.